Rydra/melange/docs/index.md

 an **SQS queue** and subscribe it to the topic.

 Afterwards, you can subscribe an instance of your listener to the message consumer.
-Finally, you create a loop that will poll for new events and invoke the `process` method of your Consumer for each event of the expected type it receives.
+Finally, you create a loop that will poll for new events and invoke the `process` method of your SingleDispatchConsumer for each event of the expected type it receives.

 ## Advanced usage